watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 **Note: Unless explicitly stated, all the following steps are to be run on your local computer.**

 ## Download self-sdk onto your computer and add in the LED gesture code.
-1.	**On your local machine** clone or download the self-sdk (make sure you are on the self-sdk develop branch) from [Github](https://hub.jazz.net/project/wlabs/self-sdk).
+1.	**On your local machine** clone or download the self-sdk (make sure you are on the self-sdk master branch) from [Github](https://hub.jazz.net/project/wlabs/self-sdk).
 If you downloaded this file, unzip it.

 2. Navigate into:
-	`self-sdk-develop/docs/workshops-devcon/5/code-snippets/WorkshopFiveGesture_Start/`
+	`wlabs_self-sdk-master/docs/workshops-devcon/5/code-snippets/WorkshopFiveGesture_Start/`

 	In this directory you should find these two files: